BlockScope/blockscope/www-hakyll/reviews/2021-12-13-iffy-diffy.rst

 When ``8.0 <= ghc < 9.0`` in ``src-ghc-flat`` we import from the flatter GHC module hierarchy but with ``src-ghc-tree`` we import from the newer layout of GHC modules with a deeper hierarchy.
-To track less sweeping changes between GHC versions we'll use version-specific directories like ``src-ghc-9.0`` and ``src-ghc-9.2``.
+To track less sweeping changes between GHC *dot-even-numbered* releases we'll use version-specific directories like ``src-ghc-9.0`` and ``src-ghc-9.2``.

 We're trading duplicating modules for ease of diffing.
-With everyday file diff tooling we can now see differences between GHC *dot-even-numbered* releases and see what needed to change when GHC deepened its module hierarchy.
-We don't need to squint at mixed language source files.
-I'm not sure how I'd know how to set IDE-tooling to gray out inapplicable sections of code based on #ifdefs or know if such a feature is yet available for Haskell.
+With everyday file diff tooling we can review how we tracked GHC changes more explicitly.
+No more squinting at mixed language source files.
+For a library such as ghc-tcplugins-extra, supporting a newer GHC version starts with copying a directory, recompiling and then making whatever changes are necessary without fear of screwing up support for older versions because the version-specific directories are isolated.
+If we stuffed up the cabal conditionals somehow we'd get an error when compiling, either about missing modules or about duplicate modules.

 File diffing
 ------------